-It has been said that the skills required to operate one body shop location is vastly different than running several.
+It has been said that the skills required to operate one body shop location are vastly different than those needed to run several.
 I couldn’t agree more.
 I have seen many failed attempts to grow into an MSO by those that did not heed this advice.
 In one of my favorite classic business books, The E-Myth Revisited, Michael Gerber writes about the transition from technician mindset to that of a businessperson.
-These skills require that one becomes proficient at working on the business, instead of only in it.
+These skills require that one become proficient at working on the business, instead of only in it.

 SOPs & Playbooks

 To begin the process of building consistency between multiple locations, start with identifying and documenting best practices into a written standard operating procedure (S.O.P.)
 I recommend this primarily for the administrative work-flow covering all aspects of customer service, vehicle movement, blueprinting, parts management, file management, etc. The idea here is that if an employee from one repair location needed to fill in for an absent employee at a different location, the systems would be the same, therefore, any trained employee could fill in at any location relatively easy.

 I am a big believer in simplicity when it comes to standard procedures, having personally written manuals that were far too long and complex to get buy-in and consistent use by employees.
 I have since become proficient at creating simple playbooks that are very visual and simple to understand by the reader.
 A successful playbook is always created using lean thinking that removes unnecessary activities while moving towards providing the customer with an exceptional experience.

 When it comes to the physical repair of a vehicle, a shop certainly can create a set of standards for processes such as which grit sandpaper to finish out body work, etc. I have found, however, that many of the paint companies and other material suppliers already have good information available that shops can use to gain the consistency between technicians and locations as they work on the vehicles.